wd5gnr/1802UNO/readme.md

 Everything is in ASCII, so "@0000:7A 7B ." is 13 bytes.
 Note that you don't need all the digits (e.g., "@0:5 2 1 FF ." is OK.
 Also you must have a space betwween bytes and before the period which ends the transmission.
 The only characters that matter are the @ sign, the period, and the hex digits (upper or lower case).
 So you could just as well say "@0000=7a,7b&." if you wanted to.

+You can also read and write Intel hex files with X and Y commands.
+Note that Y writes out all 1K of RAM.
+The last line is an EOF record and you can delete any lines you don't care about.
+So if you dump a simple program that takes, say, 30 bytes, you can keep the first two lines and the last line and delete the rest using a text editor.

 LEDs
 ===